88 Kearny Street

 San Francisco, CA 94108

-Mr. McClellan maintains an active litigation and trial practice representing clients in civil and business disputes.
-In addition, he counsels clients on corporate, employment and intellectual property matters and serves as outside general counsel to individuals and businesses in the fields of entertainment, construction, manufacturing, import/export, finance, banking, securities, antitrust, food and beverage, nonprofit, real estate, publishing, public relations, retail, and professional services.
+Mr. McClellan maintains an active litigation and trial practice representing clients in civil, criminal, administrative and business disputes.
+In addition, he counsels clients on corporate, fiduciary, employment and intellectual property matters and serves as outside general counsel to professionals and businesses in the fields of finance, entertainment, banking, securities, antitrust, nonprofit, construction, manufacturing, import/export, food and beverage, real estate, publishing, public relations, retail, and professional services.

 Lion's Gate Entertainment v.
 The Urban Smalls, Inc. - Federal Copyright action.
 Obtained a negotiated prospective license on behalf of fifty-one defendants and potential defendants in a copyright dispute regarding use on baby clothing of the well-known phrase "Nobody Puts Baby in the Corner," a notable phrase from the motion picture Dirty Dancing.